Tri-State Lottery: History

 Prior to the Tri-State compact, Maine, New Hampshire, and Vermont individually operated online games, including pick-3 and pick-4 games.
 Maine currently offers a poker-style game that is drawn every few minutes.

 Maine (a MUSL member from 1990 to 1992) returned to MUSL in 2004.
 All three lotteries offer Powerball.
 The three states also participate in the 46-jurisdiction Mega Millions.
 Vermont joined on January 31, 2010, Maine joined on May 9, 2010.
-Maine and New Hampshire also offer MUSL's Hot (similar to Mega Millions or Lucky for Life), which is offered by 14 lotteries.
-Vermont ended sales of Hot Lotto in May 2014 (Hot Lotto ended on October 28, 2017, while a new version of Lotto*America debuted on November 12, 2017.
-New Hampshire joined Lotto America in January 2018).
+Maine and New Hampshire also offered MUSL's Hot Lotto before it ended on October 28, 2017; Vermont offered Hot Lotto before May 2014.
+A new version of Lotto America debuted on November 12, 2017 as Hot Lottos replacement.
+New Hampshire joined Lotto America in January 2018.

 Tri-State games are not directly part of MUSL.
 The Iowa-based organization assists with multi-jurisdictional games.
 Powerball is operated by MUSL, while Mega Millions is not.
-Mega Millions′ draws are held in Georgia, Lucky for Life draws are held in Connecticut, where the game began in 2009 as Lucky4Life, and Powerball draws are in Florida; the first two games use traditional drawing machines and numbered balls, while Lucky for Life uses an RNG, since mid-2021.
+Mega Millions′ draws are held in Georgia, Lucky for Life draws are held in Connecticut, where the game began in 2009 as Lucky4Life, and Powerball draws are in Florida; the first two games use traditional drawing machines and numbered balls, while Lucky for Life uses a computer random number generator (RNG) since mid-2021.
 Lucky for Life became a "quasi-national" game in January 2015; as of September 2017 it was available in 24 states and the District of Columbia.

-In 2010 Mega Millions′s moved to a higher starting jackpot, and a potential second prize of $5,000,000 if its Megaplier is activated.
-Mega Millions basic plays remain at $2.

 The Gimme 5, began on May 12, 2013.
-Gimme 5 draws 5 of 39 numbers; the top prize is $100,000 split among plays matching all five numbers.
+Gimme 5 draws 5 of 39 numbers; the top prize is $100,000 split among players matching all five numbers.

 Megabucks, whose original version began in 1985, became Megabucks Plus in July 2009, doubling the cost of a ticket to $2.
 In the late 2010s, Megabucks Plus switched back to the name Megabucks.
 Megabucks is a double-matrix game like Powerball, Mega Millions and Lucky for Life; players select five numbers out of a field of 1 to 41, and a "Megaball" from a field of 1 to 6.

 Tri-State drawings are held in New Hampshire.
 These drawings use "classic" numbered balls and drawing machines, except for raffles.

 New Hampshire and Vermont allow subscription play for Megabucks and Mega Millions; in the case of New Hampshire, it does not have a residency requirement for subscription play.